yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

 ### Undo index creation

-1. Create an index on the table from the previous examples.
+1. Create an index on the table from the previous examples:

     ```sql
     use pitr;